Choosing an Engagement Ring to Suit Your Hand

 In general, rings for chubby or stubby fingers need to be larger and show less skin, particularly on the sides of the stone.

 If you have the budget, high carat diamonds look better and have more prominence over the finger itself.
 Otherwise, certain settings and styles can make the ring look larger and draw more attention.
-For example, this halo style ring from James Allen gives a smaller center diamond a larger appearance and enhanced sparkle.
+For example, halo style rings give a smaller center diamond a larger appearance and enhanced sparkle.
 Three-stone and cluster settings also do a fine job of accentuating the ring and drawing attention away from the finger.

 Examples of rings for chubby fingers: